HIDDEN HISPANIC HERITAGE

 By Miguel Pérez

-Before we welcome Santa every year, we Hispanic Americans celebrate Nochebuena.
-And even after Santa is gone, many of us also welcome the Three Wise Men.
 But in our annual struggle to preserve our own Hispanic holiday traditions, a little history is appropriate here.
-After all, it was our Spanish ancestors who celebrated America's first Christmas — 482 years ago!
+After all, it was our Spanish ancestors who celebrated the first Christmas in what is now the United States — 485 years ago!

 Many historians still fail to recognize it and many books and websites simply skip that part of our history.
 But now there is significant evidence to show that Hernando de Soto, a dozen Catholic priests and some 600 Spanish explorers celebrated America's first Christmas in 1539, in Anhaica, a Native American village now known as Tallahassee, the capital of Florida.

-They sailed from Cuba a few months earlier, disembarked in the Tampa Bay area and endured a 300-mile trek to North Florida.
-But they were only in the beginning of what was to become the first — and most impressive — European overland exploration of North America.
 From Florida, de Soto and his men went on to explore the territory that later became Georgia, South Carolina, North Carolina, Tennessee, Alabama, Mississippi, Arkansas and Louisiana.
 Their four-year, 4,000-mile hike finally lost its drive when de Soto died of fever at the banks of the Mississippi River, where he was buried in 1542.

 Although no hard evidence exists to prove that de Soto and his men celebrated that first Christmas in Tallahassee, historians say it's hard to imagine the priests who traveled with de Soto not saying mass on Christmas Day.